rschoon/bert/docs/build-files.rst

 when                Condition which can control whether a job is skipped env                 Environment variables to pass to job run.
 This only applies
                     to certain types of job.
+capture             Capture job output into a variable capture-encoding    When capturing output into a variable, the encoding to use.
+                    Defaults to utf-8.
 ==================  ==============================================================